magneticio/vamp/docs/content/cli-reference/overview.md

 ## CI & Chaining

 In more complex continuous integration situations you can use the CLI with the `--stdin` flag to chain a bunch of commands together.
 You could for instance:

-* get a blueprint with `inspect`
+* get an "old" version of a breed with `inspect`
-* generate a new blueprint with `generate` while inserting a new breed
+* generate a new breed based on the previous one, while inserting a new deployable
-* merging it with an existing deployment with `merge`
-* deploying the result with `deploy`
+* create the breed in the backend

 ```
-vamp inspect blueprint monarchs:1.0 | \
+vamp inspect breed frontend:${OLD} | \
-vamp generate blueprint --cluster frontend --breed frontend:0.2 --stdin | \
+vamp generate breed --deployable mycompany/frontend:${NEW} frontend:${NEW} --stdin | \
-vamp merge --deployment $DEPLOYMENT --stdin | \
-vamp deploy --deployment $DEPLOYMENT --stdin
+vamp create breed --stdin
 ```

-Or even shorter, just use the target deployment as the basis for your new deployment.
-There is no need for the merge in this situation:
+Once you have the new breed stored, you can insert it into a running deployment at the right position, i.e:

 * get a blueprint from a running deployment with `inspect` and `--as_blueprint`
 * generate a new blueprint with `generate` while inserting a new breed